Athletics at the 1988 Summer Olympics – Men's pole vault

 The men's pole vault at the 1988 Summer Olympics in Seoul, South Korea had an entry list of 21 competitors from 13 nations, with two qualifying groups (21 jumpers) before the final (15) took place on Wednesday September 28, 1988.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.

 Three Soviet, French and American athletes made the final, but it was the Soviet bloc that dominated the event, sweeping the medals, with Sergey Bubka already the dominant vaulter.
-His world record of 6.06 metres, set two months earlier, has only since been cleared by three other men, 2008 gold medalist Steven Hooker, 2012 gold medalist Renaud Lavillenie, and 2020 gold medalist Armand Duplantis in 2020.
+His world record of 6.06 metres, set two months earlier, has only since been cleared by three other men, 2008 gold medalist Steven Hooker, 2012 gold medalist Renaud Lavillenie, and 2020 and 2024 gold medalist Armand Duplantis in 2020.

 But while Bubka would vault in three more Olympics and would continue to dominate the World Championships with six consecutive wins, this would be the only Olympic medal he would achieve.
-It was also the only victory the Soviet Union had in the men's pole vault, though the Unified Team would win in 1992.
+It was also the only victory the Soviet Union had in the men's pole vault, though the Unified Team (ex-USSR countries) would win in 1992.

 Rodion Gataullin and Grigoriy Yegorov completed the medal sweep for the Soviet team; it was the fourth pole vault medal sweep (the United States had done it in 1904, 1924, and 1928).
 The 1988 Games were the first in which the United States competed in the pole vault, but failed to medal.

 Background

 This was the 21st appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1984 Games were the two bronze medalists, Earl Bell of the United States and Thierry Vigneron of France.
-Sergey Bubka of the Soviet Union was dominant: he had won the 1983 and 1987 world championships, won the 1986 European championship, set the world record nine times between 1984 and 1988, and was the only man to have cleared 6 metres.
+Sergey Bubka of the Soviet Union was dominant: he had won the 1983 and 1987 world championships, the 1986 European championship, and set the world record nine times between 1984 and 1988, becoming the only man to have cleared 6 metres.

 South Korea made its men's pole vaulting debut.
 The United States made its 20th appearance, most of any nation, having missed only the boycotted 1980 Games.